skyglobal/web-toolkit/README.md

 Before you submit your pull request, run :
   - `git pull upstream master` to ensure your code is up to date and merged correctly
-  - 'grunt test-cross-browser'.
+  - `grunt test-cross-browser`.
 You will need to set up a [Browser Stack](http://www.browserstack.com) account.

 ### Code structure